-Once you apply for benefits, these past earning are taken into account, adjusted for past inflation, then your primary insurance amount PIA calculated.
+Once you apply for benefits, these past earnings are taken into account, adjusted for past inflation, then your primary insurance amount PIA is calculated.
 PIA is also known as the full monthly benefit.
 This is the amount of money you are set to receive each month if you claim at the full retirement age.
 If you claim earlier than this age, the PIA is reduced accordingly.
 If you claim later, it is increased by 8% each year until 70.

 The full retirement age will depend on when you were born.
-For those born between 1943-1954, the Full retirement age is 66 years.
+For those born between 1943-1954, the full retirement age is 66 years.
 For each subsequent year, the full retirement goes up by two months up to 1960 and later when the age is 67.

 For someone born in 1954, the full retirement age is 66 years.
 Let's give them a PIA or full monthly benefit of $2,000.
 If they were to claim at 66 years, they would receive the whole amount of $2,000.
 If they were to claim at 62 years, they would receive 25% less, which is $1,500.
 If they were to wait till 70, they would receive $2,640.
 Remember, all these amounts are periodically adjusted for inflation.

-The advantage of claiming early is that you get to claim for a longer of time.
+The advantage of claiming early is that you get to claim for a longer period of time.
 Claiming late means you get a significantly higher monthly payout.

-The best age to claim your social security benefits will depend on your personal circumstances.
+The best age to claim your Social Security benefits will depend on your personal circumstances.
 The main factor is how long you expect to live.
 If people in your family generally live long, then it would be better to wait until you are 70.

 Best States to Retire by Retirement Taxes

 Some taxes will tax some or most of this income, while others will not subject it to tax.
-Relocating and living in a tax-friendly state may be the key to ensure that you outlive your retirement savings while still enjoying a high quality of life.
+Relocating and living in a tax-friendly state may be the key to ensuring that you outlive your retirement savings while still enjoying a high quality of life.
 It can also ensure that whatever you leave behind for your dependents is not gobbled up by high taxes.

-Moving to a state that is retirement friendly is a good choice.
+Moving to a state that is retirement-friendly is a good choice.
 Federal law prohibits states from levying taxes on retirement income earned from another state.